Matrimelee: Release

+Matrimelee was first released for arcades on March 20, 2003.
+The home console version for the Neo Geo AES was released on May 29, 2003.

-Matrimelee was ported to PlayStation 2 in May 25, 2006, under the title Shin Gōketsuji Ichizoku: Bonnō Kaihō (新・豪血寺一族 煩悩解放).
+The game was ported to PlayStation 2 on May 25, 2006, under the title Shin Gōketsuji Ichizoku: Bonnō Kaihō (新・豪血寺一族 煩悩解放).
 It was released exclusively in Japan.
-It features enhanced graphics and sound, the return of 2 of the older characters, Angela Belti, and Kinta Kokuin, a new boss (Bobby Strong, a comedic re-interpretation of Nigerian-Japanese personality Bobby Ologun, who provided his voice for the game), and the return of the transformation feature.
+It includes enhanced graphics and sound, the return of two older characters, Angela Belti, and Kinta Kokuin, a new boss (Bobby Strong, a comedic re-interpretation of Nigerian-Japanese personality Bobby Ologun, who provided his voice for the game), and the transformation feature.
 Gameplay was also improved in some areas, and super attacks were made easier to execute.
-The game has the same backgrounds and all the characters from Matrimelee (except the four secret characters from Rage of the Dragons), while the game's story takes place after the events from the previous game, making it a sort of sequel or update.
+The game has the same backgrounds and all the characters from Matrimelee (except the four secret characters from Rage of the Dragons), while the story takes place after the events from the previous game, making it a sort of sequel or update.
 The game tells the story of the king from the previous game, who holds a "Bonnou Kaihou" ("Liberation of Lusts") tournament to cheer up his daughter Princess Sissy.
 This time the prize is anything that the winner could wish for (except the throne succession).

 This version also features an online mode and a 'Lust Cards System' that consists of buying cards with special effects.
-Some allow the player to change certain characteristics of the characters, others are used to view special music video clips, and others to call strange characters to help the player in battle.
+Some allow the player to change certain attributes of the characters, while others are used to view special music video clips, and to call strange allies to help in battle.